-Due to the pandemic, most companies are promoting remote work culture.
+Due to the pandemic, most companies are promoting a remote work culture.

 A lot of large business companies have teams distributed all across the world.
 The need to make remote workers feel part of the organisation is much higher.

-You must put employee engagement best practices in place to ensure even remote workers feel like they’re part of the corporate culture.
+You must put employee engagement best practices in place to ensure even remote workers feel part of the corporate culture.

 With the advent of technologies like videoconferencing, it has become possible to connect with employees in multiple locations and make them feel part of one team.

 Ensure employees have equal perks and the same workplace amenities despite their location to avoid remote teams feeling less involved.